raoles/clipboard-recoding/README.md

 corrupted text copied to clipboard : *"Un kyste dÚveloppÚ au niveau de la lÞvre antÚrieure du rein a un diamÞtre transversal de"*
 clean text coming back : *"Un kyste développé au niveau de la lèvre antérieure du rein a un diamètre transversal de"*

-The corrupted characters are from the iso-8859-1 8th bit range, from 128 to 255 code number.
-The characters are listed in this [JSON file](https://github.com/raoles/clipboard-recoding/blob/master/clipboard-wpf/misencoded-characters.json).

 The explanation of the problem is longer than it should be because it's my first project about encodings and I'm looking for input from other developers.

 ## Problem context